erickgnclvs/firstwebapp/README.md

 # firstwebapp

-this is my first web application project. it's supposed to use python and flask.
+this is my first web application project. it's supposed to use python and flask with sql.

-I still have o idea what's going to be.
+it's a simple task manager